BELUGA – Baltic Network on Environmental Health and Sustainable Urban Development

 Final conference “Environmental Health and Sustainable Urban Development”, Riga, 28th of March 2019

-The final conference of the BELUGA program will focus on integrated environmental health and sustainable urban development based on experiences from countries in the Baltic region.
-For more information and registration, please see the announcement, with information about the conference, including speaker presentation and schedule.
+The final conference of the BELUGA program focused on integrated environmental health and sustainable urban development based on experiences from countries in the Baltic region.
+For more information, please see the announcement, with information about the conference, including speaker presentation and schedule.